Financial Market Roundup

 PERFORMANCE

-Looking at performance, the S&P 500 Index fell by 0.9% in October.
-The blue-chip Dow Jones Industrial Average dropped by 1.3% over the month.
-The tech heavy NASDAQ Composite retreated by 0.5%.
-International stocks also posted losses with the MSCI All Country World Index of developing and developed market stocks falling 2.2% in October.
-The MSCI Emerging Market Index posted losses of 4.5% in October.
-The MSCI EAFE Index of developed international equities plummeted by 5.4% in October.
+Focusing on performance, the S&P 500 rose by 2.8% in January.
+The blue-chip Dow Jones Industrial Average returned 4.8% over the month.
+The tech-heavy Nasdaq composite posted gains of 1.7%.
+International stocks posted strong results with the MSCI All Country World Index of developing and developed market stocks returning 3.4% in January.
+The MSCI Emerging Market Index posted gains of 1.8% in January.
+The MSCI EAFE Index of developed international equities gained 5.3% in January.

 INTEREST RATES